We are proud of our Club commitment to “Fair Play”

 At East Croydon Kilsyth Tennis Club, we know that our members join the club to play tennis for a variety of reasons.

 Many of our members simply enjoy playing social tennis with friends and family.
 They enjoy the fun of playing a great sport in the outdoors and gaining the benefits of physical activity, fresh air and exercise.
 With a bit of a laugh and a giggle along the way.
+Please refer to our Court Usage Plan to check on court availability if you plan a hit with family or friends.

 We have a mixture of both senior and junior members who enjoy playing more serious competition.
 They thrive on the challenge of a contest - and the satisfaction that comes from participating in a contest that will ultimately help them become an even better player.